 ONYX STAR did not disappoint us this spring.
 His kids were quite colorful.
 He holds his own against the older bucks!

-SILVER BULLET will be joining the rotation in Fall 2016.
+SILVER BULLET has joined the rotation in Fall 2016.
 His father is Blue's Son.
 His mother is a doe out of Iron Horse.
-I'm expecting AWESOME results from his also!
+AWESOME results from his kids in 2018 also!

 (Visit our HERD SIRE page to view pedigrees and photos of each buck.)